 - Make time for yourself – It is all too easy to overlook this, especially when you are taught to put others and ‘important’ things like work before yourself.
 But this is YOUR life and it is YOUR happiness at stake, so you MUST take time for yourself to do the things you want to do.
 Period.

 - Take care of yourself – Eat sensibly, exercise, get plenty of rest.
 Take naps.
 Take long, slow walks.
 Nurture yourself.
 Chill out and just be.
 You get it.
-You shouldn’t need to end up in hospital or worse in order to learn to take care of yourself.
+You shouldn’t need to end up in a hospital, or worse, in order to learn to take care of yourself.

 - Let go of anger and resentment – It has been said that “Holding on to anger is like drinking poison and expecting the other person to die.”
 There seems to be some confusion as to who actually said this (some say it was the Buddha) but there is no disputing the truth of this statement – at least in my eyes.
 Do yourself a favour and move on.
 Don’t even hand the job over to ‘Karma’.
 Just write it all off if you can – spit out the poison – and move on.